 Kathleen shared there was a great School Psychologist Collaborative training earlier in the week with Rekesha Lane of Best, Best, and Krieger presenting on defensible assessment reports.
-She said there were participants from many of our LEAs in attendance.
-There is much interest in writing defensible reports.
-Kathleen reported the D/M SELPA and Charter SELPA team is developing a new training to address defensible assessment writing to be implemented next year.
+She said there were participants from many of our LEAs in attendance which shows they are interested in learning about writing this type of reports.
+Kathleen reported the D/M SELPA and Charter SELPA team is developing a new training to address assessment writing to be implemented next year.